Stonehenge: Incredible Facts and Fascinating Theories

 In the Lower Pecos, most rock art sites occur on privately-owned lands.
 While many landowners have cooperated with the Alexandria Project and its efforts, they do not open their sites to the public.
 However, several caves are accessible to interested viewers.
 For example, the Witte Museum now owns and conducts tours of the White Shaman Preserve.
 The museum has long been involved in the excavation and scientific study of the Lower Pecos.
 It owns many artifacts from the region and has galleries dedicated to the People of the Pecos.
 In Seminole Canyon State Park and Historic Site, visitors can enjoy tours of the Fate Bell and Fate Bell Annex rock art sites, Meanwhile, Parida Cave and Panther Cave (two more famed sites) are available in the Amistad National Recreation Area.

 Despite not being nearly as old or well-known as caves like Lascaux and Chauvet, Lower Pecos rock art represents a fascinating look into the lives of ancient North Americans.
 It deserves to be much better celebrated than it has been up until this point.

-- Angeleti, Gabriella, “Archaeologists rush to record the Rio Grande’s art amid threat from flooding and drug cartels“, The Art Newspaper, May 10, 2021.
+Angeleti, Gabriella, “Archaeologists rush to record the Rio Grande’s art amid threat from flooding and drug cartels“, The Art Newspaper, 10 May, 2021.
+Accessed 12 Aug 2021.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!